southwick-associates/salic/vignettes/README.md

 #> 4  2018  3220
 ```

-You can also make use of "type" to focus on hunters or anglers only.
+You can also make use of "type" to focus on hunters or anglers specifically.
 Note, that since the data contain combination licenses, we can't use a `group_by` operation directly for this purpose.

 ``` r
 filter(lic, type %in% c("hunt", "combo")) %>%